samrelins/CS50W_Final_Project_Diarize/README.md

 Diarize is my final project submission for the CS50w course.
 A positive psychology focussed diary application that encourages users to plan and review their days to make the best possible use of their time.
 The format of the application is based on the popular <a href="https://createurbestself.com">6 minute diary</a> with a few tweaks and extras added.

 ## Django
-Diarize has been built using the Django framework, introduced in project 3 of the CS50w course.
-A more detailed explanation of the django framework and project structure is included in the readme for project 3, but here is a brief overview.

-Django is a high-level web framework that allows developers to quickly and iteratively build, prototype and deploy web applications.
+Diarize has been built using Django, a high-level web framework that allows developers to quickly and iteratively build, prototype and deploy web applications.
 It does this by including a large amount of the common functionality of web applications (i.e. user account management, security, database management) right out of the box.
-The framework also encourages developers to work within this philosophy - the re-usable elements of a project (such as a comments system, or an basket order system) are housed in self-contained ‘app’ folders, so they can easily be picked up and slotted into other projects that require the same functionality.
+The framework also encourages developers to work within this philosophy - the re-usable elements of a project (such as a comments system, or an basket order system) are housed in self-contained ‘app’ directories, so they can easily be picked up and slotted into other projects that require the same functionality.

 The conventions of the django development philosophy are enforced by the framework’s structure.
-The overall product is referred to as a ‘project’ each project begins life as follows:
+The overall product is referred to as a ‘project’ and begins its life as follows:

 ```
 manage.py